 PacDV is a great website which provides free royalty sounds for filmmakers, sound designers, music producers, film students, and multimedia developers.

-Their sounds have been featured in various independent films, videos & television shows.
-They provide sound effects in various genres such as ambiance, domestic, machines, interfaces etc.
+Various independent films, videos & television shows have featured their sounds.
+They provide sound effects in various genres such as ambiance, domestic, machines, interfaces, etc.

 While using their sound, they want you to link back to their site or give credit in your video description.